8 Geometric Properties

 \(A_i\) = Area of each discrete area [m2, in.2]

-In this text, we will use common shapes or a composite of common shapes for our cross-sections.
-Appendix E includes the location of the centroid of some common shapes.
-Part of Appendix E is reproduced in Figure 8.3.
-Each row of the table includes a common shape with the centroid marked, and simple formulas for determining the x- and y-coordinates of the centroid and calculating the area of the shape.
+This text uses common shapes or a composite of common shapes for cross-sections.
+The location of the centroid of some common shapes can be found in Appendix E, part of which is reproduced in Figure 8.3.
+Each row of the table includes a common shape with the centroid marked and provides simple formulas for determining the centroid’s x and y coordinates and calculating the area of the shape.

-Often, structural sections are combinations of these standard shapes called composite sections.
-As long as we know the location of the centroid of each shape that comprises the section, we will not need to use integration to find the location of the overall sections’ centroid.
+Often structural sections are combinations of these standard shapes.
+These types of sections are called composite sections.
+As long as we know the location of the centroid of each shape in the section, we do not need to use integration to find the location of the section’s overall centroid.
 We can use Equation 8.1 in conjunction with the table in Appendix E to find the location of the centroid for composite shapes.

-Example 8.1, Example 8.2, and Example 8.3 demonstrate the process for determing the centroid coordinates of composite areas.
+Example 8.1, Example 8.2, and Example 8.3 demonstrate the process for determining the centroid coordinates of composite areas.

 Click to expand

-Another important geometric property needed to calculate stresses in beams is the Moment of Inertia of the Area (2nd moment of area).
-Similar to our discussion of centroids, you likely were presented this topic in Statics so this chapter is designed to be a review.
-By definition, the second moment of area or moment of inertia depicted in Figure 8.4 is defined as:
+Another important geometric property needed to calculate stresses in beams is the second moment of area (also known as moment of inertia and area moment of inertia).
+You likely encountered this topic in statics, as you did the topic of centroids, so this section is designed as a review.
+By definition the second moment of area depicted in Figure 8.4 is

 \[ \boxed{\begin{aligned} &I_x=\int_A y^2 d A \\ &I_y=\int_A x^2 d A \\ &I_z=J=\int_A r^2 d A \\ \end{aligned}} \tag{8.2}\]

-To establish the parallel axis theorem, we will examine the moment of inertia I of an area A relative to an axis x, as illustrated in Figure 8.6.
+To establish the parallel axis theorem, we’ll next examine the second moment of area about A relative to an axis x, as illustrated in Figure 8.6.

 The centroid of the area is at C, where the x’-y’ axis is drawn; note that x’ is parallel to x and y’ is parallel to y.
-The x-y’ axes will be termed the centroidal axes and a distance of dx and dy from the x-y axes, respectively.
+The x-y’ axes will be termed the centroidal axes and are at a distance of dx and dy from the x-y axes respectively.
 The distance between the element dA and the x’-axis is denoted as y’.
-Now we have \(y=y^{\prime}+d_y\).
-Substituting into Equation 8.2, we have:
+The result is \(y=y^{\prime}+d_y\).
+Substituting into Equation 8.2 yields

-The first integral represents the moment of inertia about the centroidal axis x’.
-The second integral is zero since the centroid is located on the x’ axis (i.e., \(\int y^{\prime} d A\) represents the first moment of area about the x’ centroidal axis, which is zero as discussed in Section 8.1).
-The last integral represents the total area, A. So we have:
+The first integral represents the second moment of area about the centroidal axis x’.
+The second integral is zero since the centroid is located on the x’-axis (i.e., \(\int y^{\prime} d A\) represents the first moment of area about the x’ centroidal axis, which is zero, as discussed in Section 8.1).
+The last integral represents the total area, A. So the resulting equation is

-Ix, Iy = the moment of inertia of an area with respect to a given axis [m4, in.4]
+Ix, Iy = Second moment of area with respect to a given axis [m4, in.4]

-While the parallel axis theorem can be used to calculate the area moment of inertia around any pair of axes, we will primarily focus on calculating the area moment of inertia around the centroidal axes of a composite area.
-It is this term which will be used in Chapter 9 and Chapter 10 when calculating bending stresses and shear stresses.
-Example 8.4, Example 8.5, and Example 8.6 demonstrate the use of the parallel axis theorem to find the area moments of inertia for the composite areas from the earlier examples about their centroidal axes.
+While the parallel axis theorem can be used to calculate the second moment of area around any pair of axes, here the focus is primarily on calculating the second moment of area around the centroidal axes of a composite region (this is this term used in Chapter 9 and Chapter 10 when calculating bending stresses and shear stresses).
+Example 8.4, Example 8.5, and Example 8.6 demonstrate using the parallel axis theorem to find the second moment of area for the composite areas from the earlier examples about their centroidal axes.

 Summary